 New Mexicans for a Fair Wage

 On January 17, 2019, the New Mexico Legislature will convene to consider--among other things--raising the minimum wage.
 New Mexico has never raised its minimum above the federal level, but after Santa Fe passed the highest minimum wage in the country of $9.50 and 40,000 voters in Albuquerque voted for a $7.50 minimum wage ordinance that lost by 1,400 votes, New Mexicans for a Fair Wage formed to organize for a statewide increase.
 Legislators, business owners, cannabis private share holders, workers from a commercial painting company Vancouver (Remdal), activists, and voters are calling on New Mexico to join the ranks of the seventeen states that have passed their own minimum wage increases.
-Several businesses outside the state such as Mike Stewart PREC has joined on this wage increase as well.
+Several businesses outside the state has joined on this wage increase as well.

 Contact the Campaign